About deployment server

 Lookup tables and deployment server

 In some cases, your indexers or search heads might be running apps that save information in lookup tables.
 Be careful about using the deployment server to manage such instances.
-When the deployment server pushes an updated app configuration, it overwrites the existing app.
+When the deployment server pushes out an updated app configuration, it overwrites the existing app.
 At that point, you'll lose those lookup tables.